 2. Not RSVP’ing but still showing up

 Similarly, not taking the time to mail your RSVP card has an important impact on the couple.
-It’s not so bad is only one person does this, but let’s be realistic, it’s rarely the case!
+It’s not so bad if only one person does it, but let’s be realistic, this is rarely the case!
 You won’t have an assigned seat and the catering service might not have an additional meal for you.
 The couple already sent you a pre-paid envelop, take time to mail it.
 They will be very grateful for it!

 3. Bringing people that weren’t invited

 Your parents didn’t receive their own invitation?
 Your invitation didn’t include a « +1 » or mentioned « Adult wedding and reception »?
 There is a reason why!
 The newlyweds carefully selected their guests to respect their budget and the decision is fully theirs.
 Don’t take the initiative to invite other people (please refer to mistake #2).

 Let me put this straight: wearing white at a wedding isn’t as taboo nowadays.
 However, it’s always a good idea to double check with the bride.
 Whether it is for cultural, traditional or superstitious reasons, she might not be comfortable with this.